Mr-Intern/questionable-cli/README.md

 It's public but I don't really see what use anyone else could get out of it lol.
 Enjoy.

 Example: `qcli <command>`

+## Requirements
+- golang

+## How to use

+- Clone this repo `git clone https://github.com/mrintern/questionable-cli.git`
+- Build the executable `go build main.go` or something like that lol